vaezim/Shohih/README.md

   - [X] Update piece texture position with piece objects
   - [ ] King square turning red if in check
   - [ ] If a piece can be taken, change square corner shapes instead of a circle
-- [ ] Update dmeo video after fixing bugs
+- [ ] Update demo video after fixing bugs